UT Dallas ChessFest 2026: Blindfold Chess Event Guide

 Moves are announced in algebraic notation, for example "Nf3."
 Each move updates your mental position.
 Without a physical board, both sides rely on accurate recall and clear announcements to avoid illegal moves.

 You do not need photographic memory.
 What matters is spatial reasoning and pattern recognition.
-Elite players track threats, control of key squares, and piece coordination, not a perfect mental picture of 32 individual pieces.
+Strong players track threats, control of key squares, and piece coordination, not a perfect mental picture of 32 individual pieces.

 The load grows when you calculate.
 A five-move forcing line means holding six distinct positions in memory.
 In over-the-board play you can reset your eyes between moves.
 In blindfold play, every hypothetical stays mental until verified.